A community dig has helped to unearth a stone drawbridge pit at Pontefract Castle, with a layer that is suspected to date back to the 17th century.

 Other findings from the site date from the medieval ages through to the Victorian era.
 These include musket balls, pottery, medieval glass and animal bones.

-Chris said: “For many years, the castle didn't have many visitors.
-It wasn't really accessible - but in the past 10 years a huge amount of time, energy and money has gone into improving it so people can come back and enjoy it.
+Chris said: “For many years nobody even knew or visited the castle.
+It wasn't accessible in the past 10 years a huge amount of time, energy and money has gone into improving it so people can come back and enjoy it.

 “It’s important for us that people come and engage with their heritage and experience it.
 Because it’s great, Pontefract had one of the biggest, grandest castles in the country.”